agude/agude.github.io/_drafts/2018-08-22-should_i_go_to_insight.md

 Insight doesn't charge the Fellows anything, and they even offer a limited number of need-based scholarships to help cover expenses.
 Still, living without a job for three or four months is hard.
-Rent in the Bay Area will set you back around $2000 a month.
+Rent in the Bay Area will set you back around $2000 a month at least.
 My wife and I had a good amount of savings, but it was just about wiped out renting for three months without a second source of income.
 We did not have to fall back on our credit cards, but I know Fellows who needed to.

 Insight is also not your employer, so you will have to get health insurance somewhere else.
 My graduate school insurance lasted over the summer, but this